 After the sweet potatoes are cooked, and slightly cooled, store them in glass meal prep containers and leave them in the refrigerator for up to 5-6 days.
 You can reheat the wedges in the microwave or toaster oven.

-I really like to pair these roasted sweet potato wedges with some BBQ pulled pork or some grilled chicken.
+I really like to pair these roasted sweet potato wedges with some Slow Cooker Pulled Pork or some grilled chicken.
 Just make sure any sauces or seasonings you decide to use are Whole30 compliant if you are following a Whole30 lifestyle!

 Make-ahead Tips for These Roasted Sweet Potato Wedges